Linuxfabrik/kickstart/README.md

 These Kickstart files can be used by booting using an ISO file, then pressing ESC on the first screen and using `boot: linux inst.ks=https://raw.githubusercontent.com/Linuxfabrik/kickstart/main/$FILENAME`.

+If you need to configure a static IP address to be used while installation, you can do so by pressing TAB on the first screen and add the following to the existing line `inst.ks=https://raw.githubusercontent.com/Linuxfabrik/kickstart/main/$FILENAME ip=[IPADDRESS]::GATEWAY:NETMASK:::none nameserver=NAMESERVER`

+(The ip address field is an array, so brackets are mendatory.
+You could use multiple ip addresses here).

 ## Known Limitations